Iliotibial Band Syndrome (ITBS):

 - The iliotibial band (the connective tissue that runs along the outside of the thigh and connects to the knee.)

 - The bursa (a fluid-filled sac located between the bones and soft tissues that limits friction.)

-What causes IT Band Syndrome?
+What Causes IT Band Syndrome (ITBS)?

-- High weekly mileage
+- Having a high weekly mileage

 - Downhill running